Spanish aircraft carrier Dédalo: History

-It was decided to order and deploy short-take-off-and-vertical-landing (STOVL) AV-8S Matadors (AV-8A Harrier) when Dédalo was overhauled.
+The Spanish Navy decided to order and deploy short-take-off-and-vertical-landing (STOVL) AV-8S Matadors (AV-8A Harrier) when Dédalo was overhauled.
 Since the Harriers' downdraft on vertical landing would have damaged the wooden deck, protective metal sheathing was installed on the rear area of the flight deck.
-The first batch of six AV-8S single seat and two TAV-8S two seat aircraft were delivered to the Armada Española throughout 1976.
+The first batch of six AV-8S single-seat and two TAV-8S two-seat aircraft were delivered to the Armada Española throughout 1976.
 A second batch of four AV-8S aircraft was delivered in 1980.
-Unlike some carriers used for Harrier operations, a ski-jump to assist STOVL takeoff was never installed on Dédalo, limiting the maximum takeoff weight of the Harriers.
+Unlike some carriers used for Harrier operations, a ski jump to assist STOVL takeoff was never installed on Dédalo, limiting the maximum takeoff weight of the Harriers.

-She then typically carried an air group of eight AV-8S fighters, four Sea King antisubmarine warfare helicopters and four AB 212ASW Twin Hueys although Sikorsky S-55/CH-19s, AH-1 Cobras, and other specialized helicopters from the Spanish army, air force, and navy flew from her flight deck.
+She then typically carried an air group of eight AV-8S fighters, four Sea King ASW helicopters, and four AB 212ASW Twin Hueys although Sikorsky S-55/CH-19s, AH-1 Cobras, and other specialized helicopters from the Spanish army, air force, and navy flew from her flight deck.

 During her Spanish service, Dédalo logged 1,650 days' steaming, covering 300000 nmi, registering 30,000 landings and takeoffs, losing an AV-8A and three AB 212ASW helicopters to accidents.